Governor of West Virginia owes Virginia localities nearly $2 million in delinquent taxes

 Prince George County was the only county that would not disclose how much the Justice companies owe, but they did confirm all the properties owned by the Justices are delinquent including the historic Flowerdew Hundred Estate.
 The county told WDBJ7 they have reached an agreement with the companies and they are paying on a payment plan.

 The representative for the Justice family said they are happy to have paid in full in Orange, Albemarle, Culpepper and Roanoke City.

 “The culmination of payments that have been paid or will be made in the future as part of the payment plans, satisfy all outstanding property taxes in Virginia,” said a representative for the Justice family in a statement.

 WDBJ7 has identified $1.9 million still owed in Dickenson County, Wise County, Botetourt County, Lee County, Tazewell County and Russell County.

-Dollars that the people who run local governments say, go right back into the community.
-It is why the treasurers say they are aggressive about collecting delinquent taxes no matter who owes or how much.
+Those are dollars the people who run local governments say go right back into the community.
+It is why the treasurers say they are aggressive about collecting delinquent taxes, no matter who owes or how much.

 “You see kids getting on the school bus, people picking up your trash, fixing potholes, fire, EMS, police, those all cost services,” said Powers.

 You can read the full statement from the Justice family here: